Hdoc1509/hrc/packages/input/docs/Textarea.md

 `label`

-The label of the input.
+The label of the textarea.

 Type: `string`